elotroalex/chiens/_texts/translation.md

 - {:.sp} The Black Man with Glasses *(sententious.)*

-- I say, O, let old dogs lie!
+- I say, let sleeping dogs lie!
-- I'm not one to spit oil on fire
+- I'm not one to throw oil on fire
-- But I do choose to throw water on embers
+- but I do choose to pour water on embers
-- {:.pr} and I say that I sniff a crime here: the crime against oblivion, the crime against the son, and I say that the father has no right to hang the son on the grudging wire of his cruel memories
+- {:.pr} and I say that I smell a crime here: the crime against oblivion, the crime against the son, and I say that the father has no right to hang the son on the grudging wire of his cruel memories
-- {: .pr} and I say that we must forget, that the wrong of the vanquished is to be defeated, but their crime is not to forget
+- {: .pr} and I say that we must forget, that the wrong of the vanquished is to be defeated, but their crime is to remember.
-- {: .pr} and I say that, as the volunteer Minister of Propriety, I yell "inopportune" at the exhibitionist indecency of questions that better be quiet.
+- {: .pr} As the volunteer Minister of Propriety
+- I scream, "inconvenient" at the indecent attention-seeking of questions---you should keep them to yourself.
-- "Inopportune," you see?
+- "Inconvenient," you hear?
-- I say: O, I want to forget long and hard.
+- I say, I want to forget long and hard.

 - {:.sp} Toussaint *(standing up.)*